Burns Llama Trailblazers Champion Working Llamas

-Friday and Saturday: Hiking the Double O
+Friday: Hiking the Double O Lakes

 Sunday: Ranch Visit